Actaer

 • Connecting to multiple data sources

-• Identifying patterns and anomalies
+• Spotting patterns and anomalies

 • Generating insights and recommendations